 Invoice/instalment (IN) comprises payments initiated through an invoice or hire-purchase agreement.
-These payments include, for example invoices under the Finnish online invoice model (e-invoices).
 Reported only for e-commerce payments.
 Reported only by payment intermediaries.

 PISP (PI) comprises credit transfers initiated by a Payment Initiation Service Provider on behalf of a client.
 Only reported by the payer's PSP.
 Hence, payments initiated in the role of the payment initiation service provider (PISP) are not reported here.